 7. Warranty And Money Back Guarantee

-Most mattress manufacturers do not offer a warranty, but some manufacturers may include up to five years.
-Before purchasing a mattress, be sure to check if it has a warranty so that you can replace in case it falls out.
+Most mattress manufacturers do offer a limited warranty, but some manufacturers may include up to five years.
+Before purchasing a mattress, be sure to check if it has a warranty so that you can replace or exchange it.

-Some manufacturers go ahead to offer a money back guarantee.
+Some manufacturers go ahead and offer a money back guarantee.
 In case you purchase a mattress, and it does not perform as expected, you can send it back and receive a full refund of your money.
-In case you doubt that a particular mattress may not fit your specific needs, it is best to check if the manufacturers offer money back guarantee.
+It is always a good idea to read the fine print of all money-back guarantees., usually there are time limits.
+(90,100, or 120 days)